-Before discussion and definition of network measurements can begin, we first define the relevant terms.
-The different research backgrounds of people participating in GGF necessarily bring slightly different terminology.
-We will define three terms, ranging from general to specific.
-Network characteristics are the intrinsic properties of a portion of the network that are related to the performance and reliability of the Internet.
-Measurement methodologies are the means and methods of measuring those characteristics.
-An observation is an instance of the information obtained by applying the measurement methodology.
-The relationship between these terms is described by Figure 1.
-We use UML notation for the diagrams in this document.
+The different research backgrounds of people working with networks and Grids necessarily bring slightly different terminology.
+To enable discussion and definition of network measurements we will define three terms, ranging from general to specific:

+- Network characteristics are the intrinsic properties of a portion of the network that are related to the performance and reliability of the network. - Measurement methodologies are the means and methods of measuring those characteristics. - An observation is an instance of the information obtained by applying the measurement methodology.

+The relationship between these terms is illustrated in Figure 1.
+We use UML notation for the diagrams in this document with the arrows with open triangles indicating an inheritance, or an "is-a" relationship, and the open arrows indicating an attribute.

-It is important to note that many network characteristics are inherently hop-by-hop values, whereas most measurement methodologies are end-to-end.
-Therefore what is actually being reported by the measurements may be the result for the smallest (or "bottleneck") hop.
-In this document we distinguish between hops and paths (end-to-end) where appropriate.
-As illustrated in Figure 1, characteristics are applied to Network Entities, a general term that encompasses nodes, paths, autonomous systems, hops, etc.
+Many network characteristics are inherently hop-by-hop values, whereas most measurement methodologies are end-to-end.
+Therefore, what is actually being reported by the measurements may be the result for the smallest (or "bottleneck") hop.
+In this document we distinguish between links (hop-by-hop) and paths (end-to-end) where appropriate.
+As illustrated in Figure 1, characteristics are applied to Network Entities, which is a general term that encompasses nodes, paths, autonomous systems, hops, etc.

-Aside: We considered the terminology specified by the IETF IPPM RFC2330 [23].
+Aside: We considered the terminology specified by the IETF IPPM Framework [23].
 However, in actual use we found that it wasn't ideally suited for our application.
-We defined the distinction between metric and measurement more strongly than in the IPPM framework, due to our desire to develop a hierarchy between the various characteristics and measurements, rather than simply establishing a flat dictionary of terms.
+We have defined the distinction between metric and measurement more strongly than in the IPPM framework, due to our desire to develop a hierarchy between the various characteristics and measurements, rather than simply establishing a flat dictionary of terms.
 IPPM has defined multiple "metrics" where our definitions would indicate only one characteristic, or subsets of a common characteristic, for instance "loss rate" versus "loss pattern".
 Furthermore, discussions with IPPM contributors have indicated some questions as to what the differences between metrics and measurement methodologies are.
 Our definitions also led to practical difficulties, where people who were unfamiliar with our vocabulary would misinterpret our use of the term "metric."
 In practice, we find that characteristic, measurement methodology, and observation are rarely misinterpreted, therefore we prefer that terminology and avoid the difficulty of conflicting uses of the word "metric."
-We preserve the use of the other terminology described by RFC2330 wherever possible.
+We preserve the use of the other terminology described by IPPM Framework wherever possible.

-4.1 Characteristic
+3.1 Characteristic